bridgetmaddison/bridgetmaddisoncbt-site/content/about-me.md

 ## Current

-I have been working within Adult Primary Care Mental Services for just over 12 years, completing my Postgraduate Qualification in CBT in 2010.
-I now share my time between NHS based work and offering three mornings of Private Practice from the Beacon Clinic in Malvern, Worcestershire.
+I have 15 years of experience of working within the NHS, initially as a Mental Health nurse until completing my Post Graduate Qualification in CBT in 2010.
+Alongside my individual work with Clients I have enjoyed devising and facilitating an Acceptance and Commitment Therapy Group Programme (ACT) which continues to run across the County.

-Alongside my individual work with patients, I am a Clinical Supervisor within the NHS.
-I am also involved with the development and facilitation of group-work programmes, most recently devising and delivering Acceptance and Commitment Therapy groups within the NHS.
+Following my decision to leave the NHS in 2018 I now work solely from the Beacon Clinic with individuals from 16 upwards and also offer a Group Therapy Programme - A Wellbeing Therapy Workshop from the Beacon Clinic and in Worcester.

+I have experience of providing Clinical Supervision within the NHS and externally.
+I currently offer Supervision for those interested in building skills within the ACT Model.
+This can be face to face or on Skype or Zoom.

 I have a continuing commitment to best practice and regularly attend workshops and Courses which support my professional development and contribute to my